suneel-nadipalli/finetuning-xai/README.md

     - Focus on tasks where fine-tuning results in poor performance, replicating the same experiments to explore differences in feature evolution compared to well-adapted tasks.

     - Investigate why certain tasks fail to align well with the pre-trained transformer representations and whether these limitations are intrinsic to the architecture or dataset-specific.

+- **Publication**:

+    - I'm currently focusing on expanding this experiment into a structured and formal research paper and subsequently publishing it.

 By addressing these directions, the field can move closer to a comprehensive understanding of how transformers work and shedding light on the fine-tuning process works.